-Self enrollment allows users to enroll themselves in a course.
-They can do this by clicking "Enrol me in this course" or entering an enrollment key if required.
+Self Enrollment allows users to enroll themselves in a course, rather than the Instructor enrolling them manually.
+They can do this by 1) visiting the course URL, either from the Course Index or as provided by the Instructor, then 2) clicking "Enroll me in this course" (and entering an enrollment key, if required).

 1) Open the course in Moodle.

-2) Select the “Participants” link beneath the course header.
+2) Select the “Participants” tab beneath the course header.

 3) Select Enroll Users.